Google released Google Analytics 4 (GA4) in October 2020 in an effort to improve upon the previous generation called Universal Analytics (UA).

 The users of your insights may struggle with your new reporting mode, and that's where Panoply comes in handy.

-Panoply provides a cloud repository for you to store your data, and it allows data analysts to access datasets that are readily available for analysis with limited coding.
+Panoply provides a cloud repository for you to store your data, independent of the Google Analytics interface, and it allows data analysts to access datasets that are readily available for analysis with limited coding.
 It also provides the stability that both you, as a data analyst, and users of data need within your organization without impacting your reporting and insights.